Skip to main content

 Overall your LLC name must:

-Tip: If you’ve come up the perfect name for your LLC but aren’t ready to pull the trigger, Michigan let’s you reserve a business name for up to six months.
+Tip: If you’ve come up with the perfect name for your LLC but aren’t ready to pull the trigger, Michigan allows business name reservations for up to six months.
 You’ll need to file an Application for Reservation of Name with Michigan’s Corporations Division.
 It only costs $25 to reserve a name.

 2. Register Your Domain Name

 You may not be ready to start a business website just yet, but when you do, you’ll probably want a domain name that matches the name of your business.
-Registering a domain now means it won’t get snagged by someone else.
+When you register a domain now, it can’t get snagged by someone else.
 A domain name also gives you a professional email address.
 Instead of emailing clients from your personal email account, your emails to customers and vendors will look professional (ex: [email protected]).

 Tip: When you hire us to form your LLC, you get free domain registration for the first year.